Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 In most situations, the Sofosbuvir based treatments will give a slightly higher cure rate, especially if the patient has cirrhosis of the liver or has failed previous treatment.
 For Genotype 1b Sofosbuvir and Daclatasvir will give a slightly higher cure rate than Harvoni.

 Hepatitis C Genotype 2 can be treated with 12 weeks of:

 Whilst genotype 3 can be treated with 12 weeks treatment of the drug combinations listed below research has shown that longer treatment times will give higher cure rates for genotype 3.
 A 12 weeks treatment will give around a 92% cure rate lifting the treatment time will lift the cure rate with any of these Hep C medications:

 Hepatitis C Genotype 4 can be treated with 12 weeks of:

-If you do not know the genotype of Hepatitis C you are infected with and cannot access the Hepatitis C genotype test you should use a “pan-genotype” treatment, which will cure all genotypes.
+If you do not know the genotype of Hepatitis C you are infected with and cannot access the Hepatitis C genotype test you should use a “pan-genotype” treatment because a pan-genotype drug will cure all genotypes.
 Pan-genotype Hepatitis C treatments include:

 When 12 weeks treatment for a Hepatitis C infection is not long enough.